 - 3 hours of Flood Insurance for the first compliance cycle, and every four years after that

-Licensees will receive CE credits only once for a course completed in the current compliance period, regardless of the number of times the same course is taken.
+North Carolina Adjusters will not receive credit for any CE course taken twice in any 24-month period, regardless of their license compliance cycle so be sure to track and plan your CE courses accordingly.
 Any credits above the required number of CE hours will carry forward to the next biennial compliance period.
 Excess ethics or flood credits will carry over to the next compliance period as general credits.

 The date of your license renewal depends on the date and year your license was issued.
 Review the NCDOI CE Information Chart to determine your compliance date.